Karl Anderson

 • General Electric Company v AI Alpine US Bidco Inc [2021] EWHC 45 (Ch) – a Part 8 claim concerning the proper interpretation of a share purchase agreement by which the Claimant agreed to sell its distributed power business to the Defendants for around $3.2bn.
 Karl, led by Sharif Shivji QC, acted for the Claimant, including in an interim application concerning whether the claim ought to be stayed pending the outcome of an ongoing expert determination process.
 The decision now represents one of the leading authorities on when the Court will grant declarations concerning the correct approach to an expert determination before the expert’s decision.

-• A multi-million pound fraud claim brought in the High Court arising out of the sale of financial services products and which involved applications for worldwide freezing orders, proprietary injunctions and criminal restraint orders under POCA 2002.
+• In Re London Capital & Finance Plc – A high-profile, multi-million pound fraud claim brought in the High Court arising out of the sale of ‘mini bonds’ which involved applications for worldwide freezing orders, proprietary injunctions and criminal restraint orders under POCA 2002.
 Karl spent a significant period of time acting as sole counsel for one of the defendants (who faced claims of c. £40 million), including drafting pleadings and representing him at various CMCs against and alongside silks acting for other parties.

 • Mayr v CMS Cameron McKenna Nabarro Olswang LLP, one of The Lawyer’s “Top 20 Cases of 2019.”
 The case concerned claims by an investment manager against his former solicitors for negligence, breach of fiduciary duty and breach of confidence.
 Karl (led by Jonathan Crow QC and James Knott) represented the Claimant at trial.